vherrin/home-hue-lights/README.md

 ```

 ### ENV file
 This project expects an environment file, .env file, in the root of the project.
-This file currently only have one line which contains the bridge IP and the unique user name that you generated in the following steps below.
-Please note this file is only read in when start the app so if you created while it is already running then it will not work.
-Just restart the app.
+This file currently only has one line which contains the bridge IP and the unique user name that you generated in the following steps below.
+Please note this file is only read in when starting the app so if you created it while the app is already running then it will not work.
+Just restart the app to read it in.

 .env (file in the root of project)
 ```
-REACT_APP_SERVICE_URL=http://192.168.9.197/YOUR_UNIQUE_USER_NAME_FROM_BRIDGE/
+REACT_APP_SERVICE_URL=http://YOUR_HUE_BRIDGE_IP/YOUR_UNIQUE_USER_NAME_FROM_BRIDGE/
 ```

 ### Prerequisites